victkarangwa/rabbitmq-app/README.md

 # rabbitmq-app

-A simple rabbitmq app with basic components: publisher and consumer
+A simple rabbitmq app with basic components: Publisher ,Message queue and Consumer